dotnet/designs/accepted/2020/blazor-unsupported-apis/blazor-unsupported-apis.md

-# Marking APIs that are unsupported by Blazor Web Assembly
+# Marking APIs that are unsupported by Blazor WebAssembly

 As discussed in [dotnet/designs#143] we're adding an analyzer to detect usage of unsupported APIs.
 This analyzer requires a custom attribute applied to method,